 You can apply for Medicaid or the Children’s Health Insurance Program through the Marketplace at any time.

-Many health plans have made changes to their marketplace offerings for 2019.
+Not many health plans have made changes to their marketplace offerings for 2020.
 Please find below the most current information that is available.
-We will update all insurance information for 2019 as soon as that information is available along with NorthShore’s participation.
+We will update all insurance information for 2020 as soon as that information is available along with NorthShore’s participation.

 - Blue Choice - NorthShore DOES NOT participate